 - Maximum allowable working pressure acc. to UG-99/UG-100

-UG-27 Cylinders and spheres under internal pressure
+UG-27 Thickness of cylindrical and spherical shells under internal pressure

 Under internal overpressure, cylindrical and spherical shells are subjected to tensile stresses.
 The wall must be sufficiently dimensioned so that this stress does not lead to the failure of a component.

 The Ug27 module determines the required wall thickness and the allowable overpressure for the existing wall thickness.
 For the calculation of sections according to UG37, the required wall thickness at 100 % utilisation is also given.

 UG-28 Thickness of shells and tubes under external pressure